This article was first published July 20th, 2021, and was last updated July 2023.

 “When you do a Google search, you’re not actually searching the web.
 You are searching Google’s index of the web.
 Or at least as much as we can find.”

 How does the index get put together?
 How can you get on top of the search results fast?
-Keep on reading to find out how crawling, indexing, and ranking work.
+Keep on reading to find out how search engine crawling, indexing, and ranking work.

 To build the index, a search engine needs to continuously find URLs.
 How?
-The process is simple: crawlers detect and identify new links (also called backlinks) on already indexed web pages and follow them to new pages.
+The process is simple: web crawlers find and detect and identify new links (also called backlinks) on already indexed web pages and follow them to new pages.

 Search engine crawlers that scout the web are also called spiders.
 Spiders are automated scripts whose task is to visit and download new pages on the web.
 There’s just one caveat: they do not crawl them in the order of discovery.
 The crawl queue (also called crawl budget or crawl rate) happens based on one of the following factors: